jsongerber/thanks.nvim/README.md

 ## 🔧 Requirements and dependencies

 -   A plugin manager: [lazy.nvim](https://github.com/folke/lazy.nvim) or [packer](https://github.com/wbthomason/packer.nvim)
--   Linux or MacOs: not tested on Windows but should **NOT** work, PRs are welcome.
+-   Linux or MacOs: not tested on Windows but maybe work, please let me know if you try it.
 -   cURL: if you don't have curl installed, use your favorite plugin manager to install it.

 ## 📋 Installation